derekbarnett/jenni-fortnight/README.md

 jenni-fortnight
 ===============

-This is a module for the jenni irc bot which looks to see whether it's an odd or even week and then reports which of the two shows (kpo or /dev/random) would be on that week.
+There are two jenni modules in this repo: fortnight.py - this module looks to see whether it
+               is an even or odd week of the year and reports on which show is scheduled to record that weekend

+nextshow.py - this module is check for the next show date
+              of a show which records on the first and third fridays of the month